Pyreko/argoinde2/README.md

 ## a00000000

 Googling `a00000000` lead to a [Twitter account](https://twitter.com/a00000000), named "Iroha".
-After getting stuck for a while, this was discovered to be a prompt to go to the [Oregairu server](https://discord.gg/PQ2kJCv) and look for a comment from Alg:
+After getting stuck for a while, this was discovered to actually be a reference to [the Iroha from Oregairu](https://oregairu.fandom.com/wiki/Iroha_Isshiki) and prompt to go to the [Oregairu server](https://discord.gg/PQ2kJCv) and look for a comment from Alg:

 ![oregairu](./images/oregairu.jpg)